jamesandrewclarke/routefinder/README.md

 # Route Finder

-Given a set of nodes and edges connecting them, this program will compute the shortest path between two nodes.
+This program will take a dataset of nodes and paths,compute their shortest route and display a visualisation.

 ## Setup

-This repository contains submodules, their source must be retrieved using:
+External code is located in `extern`.
+For testing, Unity must be retrieved as a Git submodule using:

 ```
 git submodule update --init